The Dirt Bike Kid

-The Dirt Bike Kid is a 1985 film directed by Hoite Caston, written by David Brandes and Lewis Colick, and starring Peter Billingsley, Stuart Pankin, Anne Bloom, Patrick Collins and Danny Breen.
+The Dirt Bike Kid is a 1985 urban fantasy film directed by Hoite Caston, written by David Brandes and Lewis Colick, and starring Peter Billingsley, Stuart Pankin, Anne Bloom, Patrick Collins and Danny Breen.
 The film tells about a boy who discovers a magic dirt bike that has a mind of its own, with part of the film's story inspired by Jack and the Beanstalk.

 Plot

 Jack Simmons (Peter Billingsley) lives with his widowed mother (Anne Bloom).
 She sends Jack to buy groceries with their last $50.
 Jack notices a Yamaha YZ-80 two-stroke racing motorcycle and buys it from Max (Gavin Allen).
 Jack quickly notices that the motorcycle is self-aware.
 His mother is furious that Jack spent her money on a dirt bike, and promptly confiscates the bike and sells it to a local shop owner named Mr. Zak (Al Evans), thus recouping her $50.
 However, the bike returns in the middle of a baseball game to visit Jack.
 Jack tells this to Mr. Zak, who says Jack can work off his debt by having himself and the bike make deliveries for him.

 Jack also plays on a Little League team sponsored by the Doghouse, a hot dog joint owned by Mike (Patrick Collins) who was a lifetime friend of Jack's father and is trying to look out for Jack in the wake of his father's death.
 The Doghouse is experiencing serious financial problems and is being sought to be demolished by the town's banker Mr. Hodgkins (Stuart Pankin) in order to make way for a second Hodgkins Bank.
 One of his tellers is Mazie Clavell (Sage Parker) who is also a coach of the rival Little League team.
 She later quits when she sees Hodgkins as a ruthless businessman who advocates getting ahead at all costs, and begins dating Mike, whom she sees as an honest business owner who faces adversity squarely.

 Jack and his friend Bo (Chad Sheets) use the bike to help uncover why Hodgkins is after the Doghouse, especially after hacking into the bank's computer they learn that the Doghouse's land would not make a very good location for Hodgkins' bank and that Mr. Hodgkins' personal account is not as sizable as the community is led to believe.
-Hodgkins learns of Jack's attempt to save the Doghouse and enlists the aid of Max (who is a player on his Little League team) who brings in a biker named Arthur "Big Slime" (Weasel Forshaw) and his biker gang who encountered Jack in an earlier encounter.
+Hodgkins learns of Jack's attempt to save the Doghouse and enlists the aid of Max (who is a player on his Little League team) who brings in a biker named Arthur "Big Slime" (Weasel Forshaw) and his biker gang who encountered Jack before.